HildoBijl/stepwise/packages/physics-core/README.md

 The package provides editable input-value types and conversions for integration with input fields:

-- `PrecisionNumberInputValue` stores the displayed number and optional power as strings.
+- `PrecisionNumberInputData` stores the displayed number and optional power as strings.
-- `UnitInputValue` stores numerator and denominator arrays of editable unit factors.
+- `UnitInputData` stores numerator and denominator arrays of editable unit factors.
-- `QuantityInputValue` combines these under `{ value, unit? }`.
+- `QuantityInputData` combines these under `{ value, unit? }`.

 For each domain type, `is...InputValue` validates an unknown value, `interpret...InputValue` creates the domain object, and `...ToInputValue` converts a domain object back to its editable representation.
 Type guards return `false` for malformed data; interpretation functions throw when syntactically valid-looking input cannot be interpreted.